Throughout the year, students and staff are involved in various charitable events to raise fund for the wider Saint Ambrose community and beyond.

-At Lenten time especially, but also throughout the year, we have raised money for charities, including: the Christian Brothers in Sierra Leone, CAFOD, Life, SPUC, the Catholic Children’s Society, Jospice, Chernobyl Children’s Society, St. Joseph’s Family Centre, Royal British Legion Poppy Appeal, Cornerstone, Society of African Missions, NSPCC, Francis House and Traidcraft.
+Throughout the year we have raised money for charities including: the Christian Brothers in Sierra Leone, CAFOD, Life, SPUC, the Catholic Children’s Society, Jospice, Chernobyl Children’s Society, St. Joseph’s Family Centre, Royal British Legion Poppy Appeal, Cornerstone, SERV, Save the Children, Society of African Missions, NSPCC, Francis House, the Trussell Trust Foodbank and Traidcraft.

 EDMUND RICE INTERNATIONAL

 ERI works at the international level to promote and protect the rights of children and young people particularly in regard to education.
 Care for the environment is a value that is embedded in all that we do.
-The group meets weekly and works closely with the ERI Headquarters in Geneva and held a successful advocacy week in February 2019.
+The group meets weekly and works closely with the ERI Headquarters in Geneva and held a successful advocacy week.

 All students have the opportunity to attain the Edmund Rice Award each year.